maxhbr/LDBcollector/md/QPL-1.0.md

                                 "description": "Create a patch file or other format" }
                         ],
                         "_str": "Description: If this license applies to a Modification of the Software, the initial developer is granted a non-exclusive, royalty-free right to distribute his or her Modification as part of future versions of the Software, provided that such future versions are also available under the terms of this license in addition to the initial developer's license.
-However, such future versions shall be made available under the terms of this license in addition to the initial developer's license.\nActions:\n- Create and distribute your modifications in a form separate from the original software (Create a patch file or other format)\n\nConditions:\nAND\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/68\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/68\", _condition_conditionType = OBLIGATION, _condition_name = Include the copyright notice contained in the software, _condition_description = }\n\n\n", "conditions": {
+However, such future versions shall be made available under the terms of this license in addition to the initial developer's license.\nActions:\n- Create and distribute your modifications in a form separate from the original software (Create a patch file or other format)\n\nConditions:\nAND\n  OBLIGATION: Include the copyright notice contained in the software\n\n\n\n", "conditions": {
                             "AND": [
                                 {